jamalxcode/hidetext/README.md

 - **Unicode magic**: Uses Unicode variation selectors to invisibly attach data to emoji characters
 - **Platform compatibility**: Works across different platforms, though some may strip the hidden data
 - **Tested on WhatsApp**: Tested on WhatsApp and it works
+- **Tested on LinkedIn posts**: Tested on LinkedIn posts and it works also
 ## Usage
 1. Open the web app
 2. Select an emoji from the available options